 Although the practice of meditation is ancient, in the Western world it has been soaring in popularity over the last few years.

 Meditation and mindfulness emphasize living in the present moment, as well as accepting whatever feelings you are experiencing.
-This can be particularly difficult for recovering addicts, who are accustomed to doing anything it takes to avoid their emotions.
+This can be particularly difficult for recovering addicts and alcoholics who are accustomed to doing anything it takes to avoid their emotions.
 However, that’s exactly what makes meditation so valuable and effective as a sober technique for stress relief.

 There are many meditation apps available.
 Check out Headspace and Stop, Breathe, Think.
 However, you don’t even have to use an app to harness the power of mindfulness or meditation as a stress buster.
 Simply sit still, close your eyes, deepen your breathing, and try to empty your mind.
 When thoughts arise, acknowledge them and bring your attention back to the breath.